sirkif/SwiftUI-Loading-Animation/README.md

 My goal with this project is to get iOS developers to use creative Loading Animation without building them from scratch.<strong> 100% SwiftUI NO External Packages</strong>.

-## Your coffee allows me to excel, Muchas gracias ☕
+## Your coffee allows me to excel, gracias ☕

 <a href="https://www.buymeacoffee.com/adamkif" target="_blank" rel="noopener noreferrer"><img src="https://github.com/adam-kif/SwiftUI-Loading-Animation/blob/main/SwiftUI-Loading-Animation/Screenshot/BuyMeACoffee.png" alt="Buy Me A Coffee" /></a>